stevedonovan/moi/readme.md

 ```
 `bin`, `tmp` and `self` likewise, but are only meaningful for `moid`.

+`log_file` is not a variable but a parameter.
+If it's a directory then
+the log file is this directory with file name `moid.log`.
+If not
+specified, then `moid` tries to find a sensible _writeable_ default
+on the file system.
+This depends on `prefix` (default "/usr/local"),
+so both the JSON store and the log file end up in "{prefix}/var/moid".

 There is in addition three parameters in the `[config]` section for
 setting MQTT parameters: